|Nutritional Guidelines (per serving)|

 Pour the vodka and melon liqueur into an old-fashioned glass filled with ice.

-Garnish with the lemon, pineapple chunk, and maraschino cherries on a cocktail skewer.
+Garnish with the lemon and pineapple wedges on the rim and place the maraschino cherries on a cocktail skewer.

 Serve and enjoy.

-The Melon Liqueur.
-Midori is, by far, the most popular melon liqueur in today's market, and it is a perfect choice for the Pearl Harbor.
-Bols Melon is another great option that you might try as well.
+- The melon liqueur: Midori is, by far, the most famous melon liqueur in today's market, and it is a perfect choice for Pearl Harbor.
+If you can't find Midori, Bols Melon is another great option.

 How Strong Is the Pearl Harbor?